ChorusOne/opus-pool-sdk/book/guide/3-staking.md

 {% hint style="info" %}

-For a more comprehensive implementation, which includes error handling, loading states, and styling, refer to our [extended version][stake-ui], which is available in the codebase.
+For the more comprehensive implementation, which includes error handling, loading states, and styling, refer to our [extended version][stake-ui], which is available in the codebase.

 {% endhint %}